When Speculation Spills Secrets: Side Channels via Speculative Decoding In LLMs: Related Work

-\textbf{Speculation Using Retrieval.} Unlike other paradigms relying on model generations, Retrieval-Based Speculative Decoding (REST)~\cite{he2023rest} speculates by retrieving data from a datastore containing contextually relevant text or code.
-REST's datastore contains prefixes and continuations from a corpus, matching input suffixes to generate draft outputs.
-If there are too many drafts, REST selects high-quality subsets and organizes them in a tree, applying a tree attention mask during decoding with the target model.
+\textbf{Speculation Using Retrieval.} REST~\citep{he2023rest} generates predictions by retrieving data from a datastore containing relevant text or code, organized as a set of prefixes and continuations that can be potentially used as speculative tokens.
+If there are multiple candidates, REST organizes them in a tree, applying a tree attention mask during decoding with the target model.

+\textbf{Tree-Based Verification.} SpecInfer~\citep{miao2023specinfer}, SpecTr~\citep{sun2023spectr} and REST~\citep{he2023rest} generate multiple drafts of speculation per iteration, organized in a tree structure, to increase the length of successful verification for higher speedup.
+These drafts are organized with a custom tree attention mask to prevent inter-tree interactions and verified in parallel.
+In this work, we demonstrate our attacks on REST~\citep{he2023rest}, as a representative example of such techniques.